-The following tables set out information about each of the ten nominees for election as director.
-This information includes, for each nominee, a summary of his or her career profile, residency, age, independence status, areas of expertise, current position with the Corporation, the names of other public companies on whose boards/committees the nominee currently serves, the total number of securities of the Corporation held by the nominee, and whether the nominee is in compliance with the Corporation's minimum share ownership policy for directors.
+The following tables set out information about each of the eleven nominees for election as director.
+This information includes, for each nominee, a summary of his or her career profile, residency, age, independence status, areas of expertise, current position with the Corporation, the names of other public companies on whose boards/committees the nominee currently serves, the total number of securities of the Corporation held by the nominee, and whether the nominee is in compliance with the directors' minimum share ownership policy.
 The information as to securities of the Corporation beneficially owned or over which the nominees exercise control or direction is not within the direct knowledge of the Corporation and has been furnished by the respective nominees individually.
-It includes Deferred Share Units ("DSUs") and Restricted Share Units ("RSUs") for directors as well as Performance-Share Units ("PSUs") and stock options for the Chairman, President and Chief Executive Officer.
+It includes Restricted Share Units ("RSUs") for directors as well as Performance-Share Units ("PSUs") and stock options for the Chairman, President and Chief Executive Officer.